uvicore/framework/docs/routing.md

 # Routing

+## OBSOLETE WARNING

+This document is obsolete now that I refactored the entire routing infrastructure.

 ## Routing Basics

 Uvicore separates web and api routes into two files located in the `http/routes` directory.
 These route files are loaded from your packages `Service Provider`.
 Dual routers allow for separate middleware and authentication mechanisms for web and api endpoints.
 Route middleware and authentication is located in your packages `config/app.py` file.